nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-{PartyPlanet} is a **desktop app for managing birthdays of contacts, optimised for use via a Command Line Interface** (CLI) while still having the benefits of Graphical User Interface (GUI).
+PartyPlanet is a **desktop app for managing birthdays of contacts, optimised for use via a Command Line Interface** (CLI) while still having the benefits of Graphical User Interface (GUI).
 If you can type fast, PartyPlanet can get the planning of your birthday celebrations done faster than traditional GUI apps.